The process of handling the affairs of a deceased person’s estate or a trust.

 See Estate Tax below.

 A grant of power to a person to make or carry out the decision of the signor of the document, under terms of a state law, to make medical and health care decisions for the signor.
 Sometimes the Designation of a Health Care Surrogate is combined with the Living Will as one document.
 See Living Will below.

 A common abbreviation for date of death.

 An entity consisting of an individual’s property and all the rights and responsibilities relating to it.
-A Trustee, Personal Representative, or Guardian administers an estate.
+Trustee, Personal Representative, attorney in Fact “Agent” or Guardian administers an estate.
 Sometimes legally referred to as the res or corpus.

 Sometimes used synonymously as death tax, or with the federal estate tax.
 Generically, any tax which is levied upon the estate as a whole, as opposed to being levied upon the takers of the property.

 A person or corporation that occupies a position of trust and accountability.
 The word characterizes a relationship such as Trustee-Beneficiary, Attorney-Client, Doctor-Patient, Bank-Depositor, Principal-Agent.

 The process of transferring ownership or title of a Trustmaker’s assets into a trust estate by signing a new real estate deed, changing beneficiary designations, assigning personal property, leases, corporations or partnerships, changing title, changing ownership of financial accounts, etc.

 A gratuitous transfer of property to someone else without receiving adequate consideration in return.

 In trust usage, the person who creates a trust (also known as Creator, Donor, Settlor or Trustmaker or Trustor).